This Is The Most Common Relationship Obstacle According To Therapists

 Relationships come with their fair share of challenges, and while some are small, even petty, others are substantial enough to break what you've built together.
 But even if you're facing what feels like an insurmountable hurdle, it's still possible to overcome relationship obstacles and become stronger than ever, according to love experts and couples who've done it, themselves.
 Yes, that includes the big ones: infidelity, financial hardship, long-distance, and an unequal balance in the partnership are all issues you can move past, if both people are willing to put the work in.

 So, if you and your S.O. have come to a relationship roadblock, stay tuned.
 Ahead, therapists share the biggest challenges they've helped clients overcome while giving their tips on how you can do it, too.
-From rebuilding trust, to equalizing your responsibilities, to dealing with distance, to getting on the same page about finances, you'll read advice from the pros as well as two women who've been there, themselves.
+From rebuilding trust, to equalizing your responsibilities, to dealing with distance, to getting on the same page about finances, to improving physical intimacy, you'll read advice from the pros as well as two women who've been there, themselves.
 And, in addition to overcoming these obstacles, you may even come out on the other side stronger than ever before.

 No relationship is perfect, but if you and your partner are unsure how to move forward, don't give up just yet; read this first.